mikkelee/MEOverlayView/README.markdown

 ## Features to add ##

+* Clearer separatation of delegate/data source.

 * More notifications.

-* Easier access of selected objects (?)
+* Easier access of selected objects; not just indexes.

-* Embed in scroll view, check if works properly with zoom etc.

 ## Misc ##

-* Add @see keywords in the various sections.

-* Docs for MEOverlayState and notifications
+* Docs for MEOverlayState and notifications when AppleDoc supports it.

 * Go through docs with a fine comb and make sure that described behavior is correct.